-- It is advised that residents do not host out of town guests, especially those from higher risk level regions.
+- It is advised that residents do not host out of town guests or gather indoors with anyone they do not live with.

 - Follow all COVID-19 prevention measures (masking, physical distancing, hand hygiene) while travelling.

-- Note that some workplaces and schools may have policies that impact whether you can attend after travelling.
+- Note that some workplaces, schools, or communities may have policies that impact what you must do after travelling.